-Pet Boxers, although low-maintenance, require your consistent attention, exercise, human interaction, consistent obedience training and lots of love.
-You cannot leave them to their own design for too long or they get lonely, bored and into trouble.
+Pet Boxers, although low-maintenance, require consistent attention, exercise, human interaction, consistent obedience training, and lots of love.
+You cannot leave them to their own design for too long, or they get lonely, bored, and into trouble.

-Being a big and strong dog as well as a highly intelligent one, Boxers need both physical and mental stimulations to keep them even-tempered and dignified while still keeping their impish spirit and fearless courage intact.
+Being a big and strong dog and a brilliant one, Boxers need both physical and mental stimulations to keep them even-tempered and dignified while still keeping their impish spirit and fearless courage intact.

 How To Keep Boxer Out Of Trouble

-Their high prey drive (some owners called it play drive) needs proper outlets or they could get destructive as house pets, and tend to fight among themselves especially if the other family Boxers are of the same sex.
+Their high prey drive (some owners called it to play drive) needs proper outlets, or they could get destructive as house pets and tend to fight among themselves, especially if the other family Boxers are of the same sex.
 The female, it seems, is more aggressive than the male.

 Keeping Boxers busy is the best way to keep them out of trouble!
-Tire them out with long walks, 3 times a day.
-Give them plenty of exercise, play with them, especially the inquisitive puppies or they would tear up your home out of boredom, pent up energy and frustration.
+Tire them out with long walks three times a day.
+Give them plenty of exercises, play with them, especially the inquisitive puppies, or they would tear up your home out of boredom, pent-up energy, and frustration.

 What Some Proud Owners Say About Their Pet Boxers:

 “Having a Boxer is like having another human in a dog body with you.
 You can talk to Boxers and they would understand.
 They demonstrate feelings just like a human does.
 If they are loved, they will love and protect you.”

 “Boxers are the most loyal companions.
 My Boxers bring me up when I am down.
 They are the canine clowns of the dog world.
 They are the only dogs for me.”